 I just ignored it.
 Do I wish I’d said something, maybe?
 But would it have achieved anything?
 Probably not.

 But it’s ok, I go to sleep happy in the knowledge that I travel the world for a living and he is an asshole that walks around a square all day chained to a monkey.
-Each to their own.
-I bet he has a teeny tiny penis too.

 I get the odd ‘beautiful’ or ‘hey Shakira’ but I just give them a polite yet tight-lipped smile and keep on walking so as not to encourage that behaviour.
-I often pretend that I haven’t heard, or I just raise my eyebrows, roll my eyes and give a wry smile and just keep on going.
+I often pretend that I haven’t heard, or I just raise my eyebrows, roll my eyes, and give a wry smile and just keep on going.

 This time I was there I had a guy whisper ‘sex’ into my ear as he walked past me at night and another creepy guy tapped his lips as if to say ‘give me a kiss’ when he was showing us where they dye the materials to make the rugs.
 He then kept following us around and trying to get us up to a rooftop restaurant to see the ‘views’.
 We quickly made our excuses and left.